Available Degrees

 Laura Michel(academic)

-Earth and Water in the Face of Global Change
+Earth and Water in the Context of Global Change

-The Earth and Water Under Global Change (AWARE) master’s program focuses on the impact of global changes on agro-ecological, hydrological, and geological processes, as well as their consequences for socio-ecosystems and the solutions designed to address these major challenges.
-It offers students a common foundation of cutting-edge courses, methodological and numerical tools, and specialized training addressing the impact of climatic and human-induced forces on the environment and Earth’s resources.
-Environmental and health risks, geological risks, hydro-climatic risks, and their impacts on agro-ecosystems, water resources, socio-hydrosystems, and the coastal environment will also be central to the interdisciplinary training provided by AWARE.
+The Earth and Water Under Global Change (AWARE) master’s program focuses on the impact of global changes on agroecological, hydrological, and geological processes, as well as their consequences for socio-ecosystems and the solutions tailored to address these major challenges.
+It offers students a common foundation of cutting-edge courses, methodological and numerical tools, and specialized training addressing the impact of climatic and anthropogenic forces on the environment and the Earth’s resources.
+Environmental and health risks, geological risks, hydro-climatic risks, and their impacts on agro-ecosystems, water resources, socio-hydrosystems, and the coastal environment will also be central to the transdisciplinary training offered by AWARE.

-The program is supported by various research units within the UNESCO ICIReWarD-Montpellier center, providing an ideal framework for studying the impact of global changes on our planet, its resources, and its environment.
+The program is supported by various research units grouped within the UNESCO ICIReWarD-Montpellier center, which provides an ideal framework for studying the impact of global changes on our planet, its resources, and its environment.

-Applicants should have a clear interest in environmental sciences and in research training in water or earth sciences.
+Applicants should have a clear motivation for environmental sciences and for research training in water or earth sciences.
 The AWARE Master’s program is affiliated with the GAIA (Earth and Water Sciences) doctoral school, which offers opportunities to pursue a doctorate.

 Contact